 Host, Joel Kutz, interviews people to share their struggles and stories about dealing with mental illness in this mental health podcast.

 - #14 Lizette: Honest Conversations about Mental Health | Depression | Anxiety

 - #36: Being Brave with Jennifer Marshall

 I love this one!
-John Moe hosts this podcasts which includes interviews with different comedians who suffer from depression.
+John Moe hosts this depression-focused podcast which includes interviews with different comedians who suffer from depression.
 Even though depression is a serious illness, they find humor and use it to cope.
 The episodes are about 1 hour long, but good all the way through.